MediaComem/comem-archidep/ex/render-database-deployment.md

 ### Windows
 Go to the [PostgreSQL downloads page][postgres-downloads] and choose version **14.6 for Windows x86-64**.
 Launch the installer and follow the installation instructions.
 You can decide to install **only** the command-line tools.
 The following instructions assume you installed Postgres in the default directory on your C drive.

 The installer does not take care of adding ``psql`` to your shell's path.
 You will therefore add it manually.
-Open Git Bash and enter the following command:
+Open Git Bash and enter the following commands:

 ```bash
 $> echo 'export PATH=$PATH:"/c/Program Files/PostgreSQL/14/bin/"' >> ~/.bashrc